ivvycode/apidocs/contact/add-or-update-contact.md

 {% api-method-parameter name="smsStatus" type="enum" required=false %}
 The contact's sms subscription status.
 {% endapi-method-parameter %}

+{% api-method-parameter name="updateIfExists" type="boolean" required=false %}
+Whether or not to update the contact by firstName, lastName and email when id parameter is missing.
+{% endapi-method-parameter %}

 {% endapi-method-body-parameters %}
 {% endapi-method-request %}